okta/okta-idx-golang/README.md

 ```

 #### Cancel the OIE Transaction and Start a New One
 In this example the Org is configured to require email as a second authenticator.
-After answering password challenge, a cancel request is send right before answering the email challenge.
+After answering the password challenge, a cancel request is sent right before answering the email challenge.

 ```go
 var response *Response